ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 Your starting hitpoints are 4 + your constitution modifier

 ## Skills
 You gain proficiency in 2 skills of your choice.
-You also gain proficiency in Will and Mana.
+You also gain proficiency in will and Mana.

 ```
 | --------------- | -------------------------------------------------- |